Winter Safety Information

 Lake Ontario shorelines and marinas (and any decks or boardwalks around marinas) should always be avoided during cold periods of the year with the exception of permitted ice fishing.
 During the fall and winter, water levels are low and this makes it very difficult for someone to climb out of the water should they fall in.
 Boardwalks may be icy and slippery.
 Even when there is no ice, the cold water is a serious hazard.
 Use the roadways around the area for walking.

 Lake and marina ice forms sometime after mid-November and usually stays until the end of March.
 This ice is NOT consistent.
-In some places it may be 50 centimeters thick, yet adjacent ice may only be a few centimeters thick.
+In some places it may be 50 centimetres thick, yet adjacent ice may only be a few centimetres thick.
 If it is covered by recent snow, the ice may appear the same to the unsuspecting person.
 Ice may come and go on a daily basis.
 Because of wave action on the lake, even very thick ice can be broken up by storms and is highly unpredictable.

 Lake Ontario shoreline ice mounds